Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Truncated quasi-momentum-dependent propagator of extensive observables

 Fig.~\ref{fig:rp_no_sym}c shows the decay of correlation functions of extensive observables with $k = 0$ and $\pi$.
 For details about numerical calculation of correlation functions see Appendix~\ref{app:num_cf}.
 Their long-time decay rate matches well with the leading RP resonance determined from the truncated propagator.
 If the observables do not have good quasi-momentum $k$, for instance strictly local observables, their correlation function expands over the whole spectrum of eigenvalues with different momenta $k$.
 The long time decay is then governed by the biggest $\lambda_1(k)$.
-It is often assumed that this happens at $k = 0$, i.e., for translationally invariant observables, but as we see in Fig.~\ref{fig:rp_no_sym}b for case ii, this is not always the case.
-There the gap seems to be the smallest around $k\approx 2$.
+It is often assumed that this happens at $k = 0$, i.e., for translationally invariant observables, but as we see in Fig.~\ref{fig:rp_no_sym}b for \diff{the circuit with gate} ii, this is not always the case.
+There the gap seems to be the smallest around \diff{$k \approx 0.6 \pi$}.

 In the following sections we shall focus on the main subject of our work, namely, study how a conserved quantity changes the RP spectrum and what can we extract from it.
-As mentioned in Sec.~\ref{sec:rp_res}, RP resonances can also be studied in the presence of conservation laws by introducing Lindbladian dissipation~\cite{moriLiouvilliangapAnalysisOpen2024}, though we find the truncated propagator more convenient; we briefly discuss the Lindblad approach in Appendix~\ref{app:lindblad}.
+As mentioned in Sec.~\ref{sec:rp_res}, RP resonances can also be studied by introducing Lindbladian dissipation~\cite{moriLiouvilliangapAnalysisOpen2024}, though we find the truncated propagator more convenient; we briefly discuss the Lindblad approach in Appendix~\ref{app:lindblad}.